Wall Street Pummels PPL Corporation (PPL) After Recent Earnings Report

-PPL Corporation (NYSE:PPL) went down by -0.21% from its latest closing price compared to the recent 1-year high of $30.81.
-The company’s stock price has collected -0.91% of loss in the last five trading sessions.
-Press Release reported 14 hours ago that PPL Corporation companies join Electric Highway Coalition to support EV adoption
+PPL Corporation (NYSE:PPL) went up by 1.18% from its latest closing price compared to the recent 1-year high of $30.81.
+The company’s stock price has collected -0.25% of loss in the last five trading sessions.
+Press Release reported on 09/29/21 that Beach 2021 Investor Update Gas Discoveries, Recent Drilling Success, More Oil Wells Planned

 Is It Worth Investing in PPL Corporation (NYSE :PPL) Right Now?